Crab Nebula

 The Crab Nebula (catalogue designations M1, NGC 1952, Taurus A) is a supernova remnant and pulsar wind nebula in the constellation of Taurus.
 The common name comes from a drawing that somewhat resembled a crab with arms produced by William Parsons, 3rd Earl of Rosse, in 1842 or 1843 using a 36 in telescope.
 The nebula was discovered by English astronomer John Bevis in 1731.
-It corresponds with a bright supernova observed in 1054 C.E. by Mayan, Japanese, and Arab stargazers; this supernova was also recorded by Chinese astronomers as a guest star.
+It corresponds with a bright supernova observed in AD 1054 by Native American, Japanese, and Arab stargazers; this supernova was also recorded by Chinese astronomers as a guest star.
 The nebula was the first astronomical object identified that corresponds with a historically-observed supernova explosion.

 At an apparent magnitude of 8.4, comparable to that of Saturn's moon Titan, it is not visible to the naked eye but can be made out using binoculars under favourable conditions.
 The nebula lies in the Perseus Arm of the Milky Way galaxy, at a distance of about 6500 ly from Earth.
 It has a diameter of 11 ly, corresponding to an apparent diameter of some 7 arcminutes, and is expanding at a rate of about 1500 km/s, or 0.5% of the speed of light.

 The Crab Pulsar, a neutron star 28–30 km across with a spin rate of 30.2 times per second, lies at the center of the Crab Nebula.
 The star emits pulses of radiation from gamma rays to radio waves.
 At X-ray and gamma ray energies above 30 keV, the Crab Nebula is generally the brightest persistent gamma-ray source in the sky, with measured flux extending to above 10 TeV.
 The nebula's radiation allows detailed study of celestial bodies that occult it.
 In the 1950s and 1960s, the Sun's corona was mapped from observations of the Crab Nebula's radio waves passing through it, and in 2003, the thickness of the atmosphere of Saturn's moon Titan was measured as it blocked out X-rays from the nebula.